 This long stretch of sandy beach can seem endless, around 4 miles in all, stretching out to almost reach Rame Head.

 If you are looking for the perfect family beach then this could be the one.
 There's a wide expanse of gently sloping golden sand and numerous rockpools alongside seasonal lifeguard cover.
 The beac...

 To reach this small cove you will need to be willing to climb over the rocks.
 The beach is very secluded with fingers of rock at low tide.
 There are several rock pools to be explored.

 Mount Edgcumbe House and Country Park

 Five hundred and fifty years of history.

 Cremyll to Portwinkle

-An interesting thirteen mile hike along the Cornish Coastal Path with stunning coastal views taking in Mount Edgecombe Country Park and several pretty Cornish villages with obligatory watering hole...
+An interesting thirteen mile hike along the Cornish Coastal Path with stunning coastal views taking in Mount Edgcumbe Country Park and several pretty Cornish villages with obligatory watering holes...